A Visual Story Milly Thompson: My Body Temperature is Feeling Good

 If you have any questions or would like to chat about your visit before coming, you can email us on [javascript protected email address] or call us on 0191 4404960.

-- The gallery in on Level 2
+- The gallery in on Level 2.

-- There is a white wall with a TV playing a video on it
+- There is a white wall with a TV playing a video on it.

-- There is wall text with the name of the exhibition, the name of the artist and the dates the exhibition is running in black text
+- There is wall text with the name of the exhibition, the name of the artist and the dates the exhibition is running in black text.

 - To your left as you enter the exhibition are large scale paintings on the walls.

 - Some of the paintings are big and bright, some are smaller in size.
+There are abstract lines and emojis in the paintings.

 - The light in the room is bright.